thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # You can also specify this parameter per page in front matter.
   geekdocRepo = "https://github.com/thegeeklab/hugo"

   # (Optional, default none) Enable 'Edit page' links.
-Requires 'GeekdocRepo' param
+Requires 'geekdocRepo' param
   # and the path must point to the parent directory of the 'content' folder.
   # You can also specify this parameter per page in front matter.
   geekdocEditPath = "edit/main/exampleSite"